emhill/151-S15/src/morea/12.project2/project.md

 <!--*DRAFT*-->

-In this project, you will be updating an existing open source Java project by either fixing a bug or adding a new feature. ***By Monday 5/27*** you should have confirmed with me:
+In this project, you will be updating an existing open source Java project by either fixing a bug or adding a new feature. ***By Monday 4/27*** you should have confirmed with me:

 1. What project you are working on, and
 2. What bug or new feature you plan on fixing

 You may change your mind after 5/27 with approval from me.
+You may work with a partner.

 ## Instructions